parkerjgit/algorithms/markdown/arrays_and_strings/arrays.md

 Disadvantages:

-* cannot adjust size at runtime
+* cannot adjust size at runtime, ie inflexible
-* insertion/deletion slow when compared to linked list because all elements after inserted/deleted element have to be shifted over.
+* insert/delete are linear-time operations because all elements after inserted/deleted element have to be shifted over.
+* searching is linear if array is unsortted.

+---
 ## Notes - 15 min

 1. *Use* for **fast iteration**.
 Physical contiguity on single slab of memory helps exploit the high-speed cache memory.
 1. *Use* for **constant-time indexing**.
-Binary search also fast O(logn) *if* array is sorteddd.
+1. *Use* for **logorithmic-time searching *if* sorted**.
 1. *Use* for **space efficiency**.
 Only data, no links, no end-of-record info b/c fixed in size.
-1. *Use* for efficient **dictionary implementation** (if keys map naturally to array indices).
+1. *Use* for efficient **dictionary implementation** if keys map naturally to array indices (OR if keys are integers and language supports sparse array).
 1. *Consider* **dynamic array for run-time flexiblity**.
 Arrays are fixed in size at runtime so no append/insert/delete unless dynamically allocated.
 1. Consider writing values back-to-front, or alternately, reversing the array, especially if you are removing elements or splicing (back-to-front allows you to pop from end instead of remove/shift from front).
 2. Prefer overwriting and swaping to expensive insertions.
 (EPI 5.5)